Mostafa-Mohammedi/translator-app/README.md

 ## Important

-you need to create .env file and enter the following
+you need to create .env file outside the src and enter the following

 ```